-The health room is staffed by three part-time nurses, Anna Meenan, Debbie Ryan, and Jenny Williams.
+The health room is staffed by two part-time nurses, Anna Meenan and Jenny Williams.
 To reach the Health Room, please email email@example.com or call 202.449.4613.

 Required Medical Forms:

 For the 2022-2023 school year: All students attending school in the District of Columbia must comply with DC Health requirements regardless of students' state of residence.
 The DC Health Forms, Signed Acknowledgment Form, Emergency Form, and HPV Form (if applicable) are due August 14, 2023.

 - Every student requires an ANNUAL physical.
 The District of Columbia Health Certificate should be completed and signed by a physician or advance practice nurse.
 This means that your child must have a physical every year within 365 days of the last one and must be current prior to the first day of class.

 - Every student must have a current immunization record, a current physical, an Oral Health Assessment Form and an updated Emergency Form on file.
 Students who are not adequately vaccinated will not be allowed to come to school.

 - All students attending school in the District of Columbia must comply with DC health requirements regardless of student’s state of residence.